 Beginning meditators often feel overwhelmed by the thought of sitting quietly for too long, but a short session usually seems doable enough to commit to.

 In other parameters, such as price and content range, Breethe seems to be pretty middle of the pack.
 You’ll pay more than you would for a Meditation and Relaxation Pro subscription, though it’s the same price per month as Headspace.

 However, this app has received the lowest reviews of any we have looked at.
 Most of these negative reviews seem to deal with buggy software that causes the app to crash, so it may only be a temporary issue.

 If you’re interested in starting a meditation habit, a mediation app is a stellar place to start.
-We don’t see much reason to recommend Breethe more than any other brand, though we think it’s a solid option worth considering.
+We don’t see much reason to recommend Breethe specifically more than any other brand, though it’s a solid option worth considering.